 - Understands and performs all Health and Safety activities as specified in the Manager’s Guide to Associate Health and Safety

-- The Director of Operations - B position as described falls under the Fair Labor Standards act as an Exempt position, under both the Administrative Exemption and the Executive Exemption tests.
+- The GMI position as described falls under the Fair Labor Standards act as an Exempt position, under both the Administrative Exemption and the Executive Exemption tests.

-- The position typically reports to the Regional Director of Operations within the assigned region.
+- The position typically reports to the Director of Operations, or an intermediate zone, cluster or area leader within the assigned location.

-- The Director of Operations - B position is expected to work a varied and rotating schedule to be on site at various operating days and hours each week; some opening shifts, during some busy dayparts, and during some closing shifts to monitor GM and restaurant associates’ work activities during these different days and times.
+- The GMI position is expected to work a varied and rotating schedule to be on site at various operating days and hours each week; some opening shifts, during some busy dayparts, and during some closing shifts to monitor restaurant associates’ work activities during these different days and times.

 Minimum Qualifications, Knowledge, Skills, and Work Environment

-- Communication: Requires the ability to speak, read and comprehend instructions, short correspondence and policy documents, understand menus and brand standards as well as converse comfortably with individuals.
+- Requires the ability to speak, read and comprehend instructions, short correspondence and policy documents, understand menus and brand standards as well as converse comfortably with individuals

 Equal Opportunity Employer (EOE)